deltachat/deltachat-pages/es/help.md

   completing Rust/Python bindings and instigating a Chat-bot eco-system.

-- In 2021 we received further EU funding for two Next-Generation-Internet proposals, namely for [EPPD - e-mail provider portability directory](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~97K EUR) and [AEAP - email address porting](https://nlnet.nl/project/EmailPorting/) (~90K EUR) which resulted in better multi-account support, improved QR-code contact and group setups and many networking improvements on all platforms.
+- In 2021 we received further EU funding for two Next-Generation-Internet proposals, namely for [EPPD - e-mail provider portability directory](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~97K EUR) and [AEAP - email address porting](https://nlnet.nl/project/EmailPorting/) (~90K EUR) which resulted in better multi-profile support, improved QR-code contact and group setups and many networking improvements on all platforms.

 - From End 2021 till March 2023 we received *Internet Freedom* funding (500K USD) from the U.S. Bureau of Democracy, Human Rights and Labor (DRL).